asimabbas31/seh/README.md

 - Security group can be considered a host firewall for each individual AWS EC2 or RDS instances, etc
 - Instances on private subnet can be accessed using a jump-box , or a bastion host
 - IGW are provided by AWS and are always in HA mode, spanning multiple AZ
+- On Bastian host Turn on Selinux and properly configure firewall to allow only trusted access to bastion host.
+- Enable system auditing by using "aureport" or other tools.
+- If using multiple VPC enable VPC peering.
+VPC Peering allows you to communicate with other VPC in same account or with other AWS account.